The BGMN conjecture via stable pairs: Proof of the semi-orthogonal decomposition

 \begin{theorem} Let $d=2g-1$ and $1\leq i\leq g-1$.
 On $D^b(M_i)$, we have a semi-orthogonal list of admissible subcategories arranged in four blocks

 where

 as given in Definition \ref{definition ABCD}.
-Within each of the four blocks in \eqref{four blocks}, the corresponding admissible subcategories can be rearranged in any order. \end{theorem}
+Within the blocks $\mathcal{A}$ and $\mathcal{B}$, the subcategories are arranged in increasing order of $k$.
+Within the blocks $\mathcal{C}$ and $\mathcal{D}$, the subcategories are arranged in decreasing order of $k$. \end{theorem}

-\begin{proof} All of these are admissible subcategories of $D^b(M_i)$ by Theorem \ref{fully faithfulness}, and we have already shown in Prop. \ref{orhtogonal within blocks} that, within each of the four blocks in \eqref{four blocks}, the corresponding subcategories are orthogonal to each other from both sides.
+\begin{proof} All of these are admissible subcategories of $D^b(M_i)$ by Theorem \ref{fully faithfulness}, and we have already shown in Proposition \ref{orhtogonal within blocks} that, within each of the four blocks in \eqref{four blocks}, the corresponding subcategories are semi-orthogonal in the given order.
 It remains to prove semi-orthogonality between different blocks.

 \begin{step} Between $\mathcal{A}$ and $\mathcal{C}$: we show that $\Hom_{D^b(M_i)}(\mathcal{C}_{2k+1},\mathcal{A}_{2l})=0$.
 By Lemma \ref{lemma spanning class}, this amounts to showing that